gaurav031/sms/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

-For support, email support@schoolmanagement.com or create an issue in the repository.
+For support, email gauravraaz2005@gmail.com or create an issue in the repository.

 ## 🙏 Acknowledgments